tcannonfodder/Assignees/README.markdown

-Planned Features
+Planned Features:
 * Authentication and User Identification using LDAP
 * Comments for Assignees
 * The Ability to modify descriptions (along with track modifications)
 * Precaching for the kth most commonly searched phrases